korzeniowska18/Robot_Framework_project/README.md

 1. Registration with empty all fields
 2. Registartion with using wrong email
-3. Search the product using filtrs and add to cart
+3. Search the product using filters and add to cart
 4. Search products on the page using semantic keywords and to analyze results

 All my tests were based on test cases contained in the "Test Cases" folder.